-What is Citizen Science?
+What is Community Science (aka Citizen Science)?

 Citizen science is a form of open collaboration where members of the public participate in the scientific process to address real-world problems in ways that include identifying research questions, collecting and analyzing data, interpreting results, making new discoveries, developing technologies and applications, and solving complex problems (Source: NOAA).